Getting Started

 Install Petroleum

-Extract the downloaded ZIP file to any folder, then run the installer with administrator privileges.
+Extract the downloaded ZIP file and run the built-in installer.

-1. Extract the ZIP file to a temporary folder
+1. Extract the ZIP file to any location

 4